 Uriah was one of David’s mighty men in his days.
 He was the lawful husband of a woman called Bathsheba whom David stole from him.
 He was an epitome of loyalty, strength and focus.
 A man like Uriah is really scarce in our days.
 Uriah was really an asset to his nation in his days but there were few things that marred him and cut his life short.
-He was a great man but…
+He was great but…

 There were no much record of this man in the Bible but the few that was recorded in 2 Samuel 11 says volume.
 His story teaches a number of things.
 One of them is that you need more than loyalty, strength and focus to live long.
 Long life is what everyone desires there is a major deficiency in his life that handed him over to untimely death.